dj0abr/OpenDVM/README.md

 Additionally, the project includes a **logfile parser** that reads all operational data from MMDVM, YSF, and DMR logs and writes them into a **MariaDB database**.
 These data serve as the backend for a modern **web dashboard** that displays the repeater or hotspot status in real time.

-This project was originally developed for the MMDVM Repeater Builder Board used in the DB0SL Multimode Repeater.
-For other hardware or use cases, adjust the configuration files as needed (see the [Modem] section in MMDVMHost.ini)
+This project was originally developed for the MMDVM Repeater Builder board used in the DB0SL multimode repeater.
+It also runs with common MMDVM Raspberry Pi HATs.
+For other specialized hardware or use cases, adjust the configuration files as needed (see the [Modem] section in MMDVMHost.ini).

 ---